opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

 Before diving into Elasticsearch and searching and aggregating data, you first need to create an Elasticsearch cluster.

-Elasticsearch can operate as a single node or multi-node cluster.
-The steps to configure single node or multi-node clusters are, in general, quite similar.
-This topic shows you how to create and configure a multi-node cluster, but with only a few minor adjustments you can follow the same steps to create a single-node cluster.
+Elasticsearch can operate as a single-node or multi-node cluster.
+The steps to configure both are, in general, quite similar.
+This page demonstrates how to create and configure a multi-node cluster, but with only a few minor adjustments, you can follow the same steps to create a single-node cluster.

 To create and deploy an Elasticsearch cluster according to your requirements, it’s important to understand how node discovery and cluster formation work and what settings govern them.

 There are many ways that you can design a cluster.
 The following illustration shows a basic architecture.

 ![multi-node cluster architecture diagram](../../images/cluster.png)

-This is a four-node cluster that has one dedicated master node, one dedicated coordinating node, and two data nodes that are master eligible and also used for ingesting data.
+This is a four-node cluster that has one dedicated master node, one dedicated coordinating node, and two data nodes that are master-eligible and also used for ingesting data.

 The following table provides brief descriptions of the node types.

 Node type | Description
 :--- | :--- |
 `Master` | Manages the overall operation of a cluster and keeps track of the cluster state.
 `Master-eligible` | Available for election to become a new master node.
-`Data`  |  Stores and searches the data.
+`Data` | Stores and searches data.
-`Ingest` |  Preprocesses the data before storing it in a cluster.
+`Ingest` | Preprocesses data before storing it in a cluster.
-`Coordinating` | Routes the search and aggregation requests.
+`Coordinating` | Routes search and aggregation requests.

-This topic shows you how to work with the different node types.
+This page demonstrates how to work with the different node types.
 It assumes that you have a four-node cluster similar to the preceding illustration.
-You'll perform the following tasks:

-* Step 1: Name a cluster
-* Step 2: Set node attributes for each node in a cluster
-* Step 3: Bind a cluster to specific IP addresses
-* Step 4: Configure discovery hosts for a cluster
-* Step 5: Start a cluster

 ---